Health Services

 Student Screenings and Health Exams

 In July 2018, New York issued an updated Health Examination Form that parents and doctors should use.
-The NYS School Health Examination Form is available here
+The NYS School Health Examination Form is available here.
+Visit the Health Screenings for Students Entering Pre-K, Kindergarten, Grades 1, 3, 5, 7, 9, & 11 page for more information.

 Medical professionals are expected to complete the form when doing physical exams for students entering a new school and: